ozbunae/capstone/README.md

 ### 4.4 XG Boost

 XGBoost is a popular and efficient open-source implementation of the gradient boosted trees algorithm.
-When using gradient boosting for regression, the weak learners are regression trees, and each regression tree maps an input data point to one of its leafs that contains a continuous score.
+When using gradient boosting for regression, the weak learners are regression trees, and each regression tree maps an input data point to one of its leafs that contains a continuous score.[3]

 XGBoost Preformed the best out of any model with 95 % accuracy.
 Very incredible for predicting when a Broadway show will close.